February is National Cancer Prevention Month

 Join the American Association for Cancer Research in supporting research to prevent cancer.

-The federal government estimates that 2 million Americans will be diagnosed with cancer (other than non-melanoma skin cancer) during 2024, and that more than 600,000 will die from their disease.
-Research shows that more than 40 percent of these cases and nearly half of the deaths can be attributed to preventable causes – smoking, excess body weight, physical inactivity, and excessive exposure to the sun, among others.
+The federal government estimates that 2 million Americans were diagnosed with cancer (other than non-melanoma skin cancer) during 2024, and that more than 600,000 died from their disease.
+Research shows that more than 40% of these cases and nearly half of the deaths can be attributed to preventable causes—smoking, excess body weight, physical inactivity, and excessive exposure to the sun, among others.

 In the United States, many of the greatest reductions in cancer morbidity and mortality have been achieved through the implementation of effective public education and policy initiatives.